paritytech/substrate/bin/node-template/README.md

 ### Multi-Node Local Testnet

-If you want to see the multi-node consensus algorithm in action locally, then you can create a local testnet with two validator nodes for Alice and Bob, who are the initial authorities of the genesis chain that have been endowed with testnet units.
+If developers want to see the multi-node consensus algorithm running locally, then developers can create a local testnet with two validator nodes for Alice and Bob, who are the initial authorities of the genesis chain that have been endowed with testnet units.

-Optionally, give each node a name and expose them so they are listed on the Polkadot [telemetry site](https://telemetry.polkadot.io/#/Local%20Testnet).
+Optionally, define each node with a name and expose them so they are listed on the Polkadot [telemetry site](https://telemetry.polkadot.io/#/Local%20Testnet).

-You'll need two terminal windows open.
+Note: you'll need two terminal windows open.

 We'll start Alice's substrate node first on default TCP port 30333 with her chain database stored locally at `/tmp/alice`.
 The bootnode ID of her node is